 - Must be at least 18 years of age.

 - Must be a member of MCU for at least twelve (12) months.

 A Board Member must have a certain base level of financial skills, consistent with the size and complexity of the credit union.
 At a minimum, they must have the ability to read and understand MCU’s balance sheet and income statement.
 If they do not have these skills when elected or appointed, MCU will make the appropriate financial training available to the Board member.
 Training must be completed within six months of election.

 - Monthly Board Meeting

-- Annual Meeting of the membership held on the second Monday in February.
+- Annual Meeting of the membership held once per year.

 - Annual Planning Session: normally a half day planning session on a Friday afternoon in the fall or spring; or a two-hour session following a Board Meeting.

 - Other assigned committee meetings: meetings vary depending on the specific committee.

 - Exit reviews by examiners are not required, but attendance is highly recommended.